Wednesday, April 19, 2017

 Antinomianism is the belief that Christians are not obligated to obey moral laws established by God.
 In other words, it is maintained by some that our faith "frees" us from the requirement of living in accordance to the moral laws of God, which can only be done by His grace.
 The word "antinomianism" is derived from two Greek words, which are "anti" (i.e. against) and "nomos" (i.e. law).
 Antinomianism argues that since Christians are not saved by the keeping of the Law (which is true), God has no laws that He expects us to obey (which is not true).
 This doctrine distorts the biblical teaching on grace by formulating an unbiblical conclusion as to its nature.

-We know that God has moral commandments for us to obey because He inspired the Apostle Paul to write that the unrighteous will not inherit His kingdom (1 Corinthians 6:9-10; Galatians 5:19-21; Ephesians 5:5-7).
-We must get our sins forgiven and removed by Him.
+The Apostle Paul wrote that the unrighteous will not inherit the kingdom of God (1 Corinthians 6:9-10; Galatians 5:19-21; Ephesians 5:5-7), which indicates that God has moral commandments for us to obey.
 True Christians will glorify God for the free gift of salvation that He has given through good works.
 The New Testament operates on the Law of Christ (1 Corinthians 9:21; Galatians 6:2), which is a law of unmerited grace.
 This "law" instructs us to love God and to love our neighbors as ourselves (Matthew 22:37-40).
 Thus, the law of Christ is simply the moral law of God that the Mosaic Law confirms.
 It reflects His character and His nature.

 No comments: